Pocket/collection-api/README.md

 Though `docker compose up` will get your database schema set, you'll probably want some test data in there to play with.
 You can wipe the database and inject seed data by running `docker compose exec app npx prisma migrate reset`.
 This will ensure all migrations have been run (which they will have been during `docker compose up`), and will also run the `prisma/seed.ts` file, which will create data for the following entities: `CollectionAuthor`, `Collection`, and `CollectionStory`.

-TODO: Add images to our seeder?

 #### Adding a Migration

 If you need to change the Prisma schema (in `prisma/schema.prisma`), you'll need to create a migration to ensure the database is in sync.
 After you have made your changes to `schema.prisma`, run `docker compose exec app npx prisma migrate dev --name some_meaningful_migration_name`.
 This will create a migration script in `prisma/migrations` and will automatically run the new migration.
 This will also re-create your Prisma Typescript types.

-##### Resetting Your Local Database

-If you want to wipe your local database (e.g. to re-run all migrations or the seeder script), run `docker compose exec app npx prisma migrate reset`.

 #### Re-creating Prisma Typescript Types

-If your local environment gets messed up (it happens), you can re-create your Prisma Typescript types by running `npx prisma generate`.
+If your local environment gets messed up (it happens - for example switching to a branch with a different prisma schema), you can re-create your Prisma Typescript types by running `npx prisma generate`.
 (Note that you don't have to do this within the Docker container, but you can if you want.)

-## Running Tests
+### Running Tests

 We have two test commands, one for unit/functional tests and one for integration tests.
 These are both run by [Jest](https://jestjs.io/) and are differentiated by file names.
 Any file ending with `.spec.ts` will be run in the unit/functional suite, while integration tests should have the `.integration.ts` suffix.